The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/jstor.md

 The production server of the observatory-platform has been white listed by JSTOR to avoid bot detection.

-The corresponding tables created in BigQuery are `jstor_countryYYYYMMDD` and `jstor_institutionYYYYMMDD`.
+The corresponding tables created in BigQuery are `jstor.jstor_countryYYYYMMDD` and `jstor.jstor_institutionYYYYMMDD`.

 ```eval_rst
 +------------------------------+---------+